 The main symptom of a DAI is unconsciousness extending up to six hours.
 Unlike in the movies where a character is hit in the head or crashes and goes unconscious only to wake up perfectly fine, lack of consciousness in real life indicates a severe, life-threatening injury.

 Of those who survive a DAI, 90 percent remain unconscious.
-The 10 perfect who do regain consciousness are usually severely impaired.
+The 10 percent who do regain consciousness are usually severely impaired.